PeppermintCoding123/Obsidian/Master_Informatik_Obsidian/SciVis/SciVis Vector Field/Fragen aus Folien.md

 #### What are the nodes and edges in a contour tree?
 - leaf node represents the creation or deletion of a component
 - interior node represents the joining and/or splitting of two or more components
-- edge represents a component in the level set for all values between the values at each end of the edge - alles zwischen crictical points #Lernen
+- edge represents a component in the level set for all values between the values at each end of the edge - alles zwischen crictical points
 #### How is the contour tree computed?
 - join, split, & merge tree algorithm
 #### What is the difference between the join tree and split tree construction algorithm?